Georges Barrère

-Georges Barrère (Bordeaux, October 31, 1876 - New York, June 14, 1944) was a French flutist.
+Georges Barrère (Bordeaux, October 31, 1876 – New York, June 14, 1944) was a French flutist.

+Biography

 Early life

 Georges Barrère was the son of a cabinetmaker, Gabriel Barrère, and Marie Périne Courtet, an illiterate farmer's daughter from Guilligomarc'h.
 They married in 1874.
 They had previously had a son Étienne, out of wedlock, in 1872.
 George did not regard his parents as musical although his father wished he had been a tenor instead of a carpenter.
 In 1879, the family moved to Paris.
 By the year 1886, they had moved to Épernon near Chartres.

 The story goes that Étienne had a tin whistle which he discarded in favour of a violin.
 Georges got the whistle and later boasted that he had become a virtuoso on the six-holed instrument while Étienne was still struggling with elementary scales on the fiddle.
 The boys went to École Drouet, the village school and although modest, they were the beneficiaries of the new Jules Ferry laws which mandated free education for all French children.
 The principal of the school was a bandmaster in his spare time and Georges used to follow the band, when it marched through the streets of the town, tooting on his penny-whistle.
 The band members actually encouraged him and when the Barrères moved back to Paris in 1888, Monsieur Chouet, the principal, recommended that Gabriel let Georges have music lessons.